 Hi my name's Matthew, I'm the founder and joint owner of Dino Fossils UK.
 I'm 30 years old and love fossils!

 Like many amateur collectors, dealers and professional palaeontologists my age, Jurassic Park had a huge influence on me as a kid, helping to foster a passion for dinosaurs that has persisted into adulthood.
 As I grew up my interests broadened to encompass all kinds of fossils, but dinosaurs still hold a special place in my heart.
 I try to stock a large variety of specimens but make particular effort when it comes to my range of dinsoaur fossils.

-Running my business now takes up a lot of my time but I also like to get out and collect fossils whenever I get the chance.
+Running this business now takes up a lot of my time but I also like to get out and collect fossils whenever I get the chance.
 Britain has some amazing fossil hunting locations, so if you're looking to head out and find some fossils yourself and want some advice on good sites to visit, drop me an email!